-- Make your class a safe place to engage for all students.
+- Make your class a safe place for all students to engage.
 Create an environment that helps students feel safe to take risks and make errors.

 - Engagement should not be competitive or punitive.

-- Be thoughtful about how you respond to student contributions and questions; in what ways do you show students that it is okay to be wrong?
+- Be thoughtful about how you respond to student contributions and questions.
+What ways do you show students that it is okay to be wrong?

 - Allow for different forms of engagement that tap into the cognitive, affective, and behavioral dimensions.
-Do not focus on verbal contributions as the only way to engage.
+In addition to verbal contributions, consider other ways that students can engage.

 - Use activities that engage different parts of the brain, social and individual, and kinesthetic or sensory.

 - Provide early and regular feedback to help students stay motivated.